mainwp/mainwp/docs/server-information-refresh-plan.md

 - Should the report include counts only for event logging groups, or a more explicit enabled/disabled summary?
 - Should the public dashboard IP be tested live on demand, cached, or omitted when lookup fails?
 - Should cron health use a generic WordPress summary, a MainWP-only event summary, or both?
+- Should the top-of-page issue summary include warnings only, or critical findings only by default?
+- Should the issue summary link to knowledgebase articles for common problems such as REST API failures or low memory limits?
 - Should the page eventually support two explicitly labeled exports:
   - Full Support Report
   - Community-Safe Report